 Intex Challenger K1 Kayak, 1-Person Inflatable Kayak

 Another option if you don’t have any room to store a Kayak is to get an Inflatable Kayak.
-This one from Intex is a one person which is actually very good.
+This one from Intex is a two-person explorer K2 which is actually very good.

 - Fast, Nimble, and durable this kayak is made of a strong welded material with a nice design for added safety on the lake.

 - The seat is designed for comfort and maximizing space up front, the inflatable I-beam floors add extra stability.

 - Included cargo net to store extra gear, and a grab line on both ends of the kayak.

-- Comes with an 84-inch aluminum oar, repair patch kit and Hi volume manual hand pump.
+- The inflatable kayak comes with 2x 86-inch aluminum oars, repair patch kit. and a high volume manual hand pump.

 - It measures 10 feet by 3 feet by 3 feet (W x H x D), with light 30-pound weight and 400-pound maximum person capacity.

 - Once deflated it can store away under a bed, or on the shelf in a garage.
 This saves lots of space that a normal kayak would normally take up.

 This blow-up kayak is made out of a strong vinyl material, so you can be assured its puncture resistant and can take a pounding.
 Intex recreation has over 40 years experience making water-beds, blow up boats and pool liners so they really know their stuff.